ISL 2019-20: Late goals set up first win for Chennaiyin | Goal.com

 Chennaiyin ended their wait for their first goal and three points of the season following a dramatic 2-1 win against Hyderabad in their fifth match at the Marina Arena on Monday.

-The hosts, who wasted chances and struggled to end their scoring draught for ninety minutes, opened the scoring in the 92nd minute through Andre Schembri.
+The hosts, who wasted chances and struggled to end their scoring drought for ninety minutes, opened the scoring in the 92nd minute through Andre Schembri.
 Hyderabad hit back immediately with a Mathew Kilgallon header in the fifth minute of added time.
-Chennaiyin did not give up hope and Valkis scored the match-winner a minute later to conclude the drama in their favour.
+Chennaiyin did not give up hope and Nerijus Valskis scored the match-winner a minute later to conclude the drama in their favour.

 Chennaiyin were dominant from the word go, kicking things off in a must-win game on a positive note.
 Rafael Crivellaro, Thoi Singh and Lallinzuala Chhangte were at the heart of most chances but poor finishing let them down.